Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Persuasion isn't just about slick advertising or political speeches—it's the engine driving nearly every communication exchange you'll encounter.
-When you understand how and why people change their minds, you unlock the ability to analyze everything from public health campaigns to social media algorithms to your roommate's attempt to convince you to switch Netflix shows.
+Persuasion isn't just about slick advertising or political speeches.
+It's the engine driving nearly every communication exchange you'll encounter.
+When you understand how and why people change their minds, you can analyze everything from public health campaigns to social media algorithms to your roommate's attempt to convince you to switch Netflix shows.
 These theories appear throughout your coursework because they explain the mechanisms behind attitude formation, media influence, and interpersonal dynamics.

 These theories focus on what happens inside the individual's mind when they encounter persuasive messages.
-The key principle here is that persuasion depends on how deeply someone engages with information and how that information interacts with their existing mental frameworks.
+The core principle: persuasion depends on how deeply someone engages with information and how that information interacts with their existing mental frameworks.

-Compare: ELM vs. Cognitive Dissonance—both explain attitude change, but ELM focuses on message processing while Cognitive Dissonance focuses on internal conflict resolution.
-If an FRQ asks why someone changed their mind after making a difficult choice, reach for Dissonance; if it asks about response to an advertisement, ELM is your framework.
+Compare: ELM vs. Cognitive Dissonance: both explain attitude change, but ELM focuses on message processing while Cognitive Dissonance focuses on internal conflict resolution.
+If a question asks why someone changed their mind after making a difficult choice, reach for Dissonance.
+If it asks about response to an advertisement, ELM is your framework.

 These theories examine how the construction and delivery of messages shape their persuasive power.
 The focus shifts from the receiver's cognition to the communicator's strategic choices.

-Compare: Framing vs. Narrative Paradigm—both concern message construction, but Framing focuses on selective emphasis within factual presentation, while Narrative Paradigm concerns storytelling structure and emotional resonance.
-Use Framing for news media analysis; use Narrative for campaign speeches or advocacy.
+Compare: Framing vs. Narrative Paradigm: both concern message construction, but Framing focuses on selective emphasis within factual presentation, while Narrative Paradigm concerns storytelling structure and emotional resonance.
+Use Framing for news media analysis; use Narrative for campaign speeches or personal advocacy.

 These theories zoom out from individual messages to examine how sustained media exposure shapes public perception, priorities, and worldviews over time.

-Compare: Agenda-Setting vs. Priming—both involve media influence on cognition, but Agenda-Setting concerns which issues people think about, while Priming concerns which criteria people use to evaluate those issues.
-They often work together: agenda-setting makes an issue salient, then priming determines how people judge related actors.
+Compare: Agenda-Setting vs. Priming: both involve media influence on cognition, but Agenda-Setting concerns which issues people think about, while Priming concerns which criteria people use to evaluate those issues.
+They often work in sequence: agenda-setting makes an issue salient, then priming determines how people judge related actors or policies.

-This category emphasizes that persuasion doesn't happen in a vacuum—interpersonal relationships and social networks mediate how messages spread and take hold.
+Persuasion doesn't happen in a vacuum.
+Interpersonal relationships and social networks mediate how messages spread and take hold.

-Compare: Two-Step Flow vs. Cultivation Theory—both concern media influence, but Two-Step Flow emphasizes interpersonal mediation of short-term effects, while Cultivation concerns direct, cumulative effects of long-term exposure.
+Compare: Two-Step Flow vs. Cultivation Theory: both concern media influence, but Two-Step Flow emphasizes interpersonal mediation of relatively short-term effects, while Cultivation concerns direct, cumulative effects of long-term exposure.
 Two-Step Flow is better for explaining campaign influence; Cultivation for explaining worldview formation.

 | Concept | Best Examples |